ionlyseespots/ambient-design/README.md

 # Ambient

-[Ambient] (http://ionlyseespots.github.io/ambient-design) is semantic layout.
+[Ambient] (http://ionlyseespots.github.io/ambient-design) is a CSS framework.

 Back to basics.
 A lightweight and modular HTML5 UI development methodology.
 Ambient is a CSS framework that makes use of HTML5 sections & outlines for semantic scaffolding and CSS3 attributes on elements for page layout.